JamesIde/Conduit/README.md

 An article sharing platform similar to Medium.

-The frontend is developed in React, with the backend developed in NestJSplus a PostgreSQL database.
+The frontend is developed in React, with the backend developed in NestJS plus a PostgreSQL database.
 Other tools involved: React-Query, Zustand, TypeORM.

 The project is deployed as a Kubernetes Cluster on Google Kubernetes Engine.
 There is a Nginx Ingress Controller for routing and seperate Nginx server for serving static files.
 The cluster is built from Docker containers.